 Mohs surgery is an advanced technique, designed to remove just the right amount of tissue to include cancerous cell but no more.
 “Slow Mohs” is a modified form, well suited to and recommended for Lentigo maligna treatment

-The benefit slow Mohs offers have been highlighted at international dermatology conferences, as explained in this article.
+The benefit slow Mohs offers have been highlighted at international dermatology conferences and in clinical research.
 Further recent research on treating lentigo maligna shows the advantages of standard Mohs surgery.

 There may be situations where surgery is not feasible.
 Radiotherapy, cryotherapy, or topical treatments are options, although as with any melanoma treatment, the surgical removal of lentigo maligna is preferred and sensible with the latest techniques.